 The apex filter condition can be the same for both databases, or it can be different.
 Uncheck the Use the same filter condition for both objects option to enter different conditions for source and destination database:

 In the following example we will show the usage of the Row filter option with the same condition for a source and destination databases.
 The condition in this example will filter the ContactTypes table by ContactTypeID column values from 5 to 20:

 ContactTypeID>=5 and ContactTypeID<=20

-Click on the Refresh button, at the bottom of this dialog, to get the Row count, which is the number of the rows that match previously mentioned condition.
+Click the Apply button, at the bottom of this window, to get the Row count, which is the number of the rows that match the previously mentioned condition.